 Join us in making choice a reality for everyone

 Reproductive choice changes lives.
 Together, we can make choice possible.

 Donate to reproductive choice

 It costs only £6 per year – or 2 pence per day – for MSI to provide someone with life-changing sexual and reproductive healthcare, giving them the power to decide if or when to become pregnant.

-By joining our community of reproductive choice advocates you can stay up-to-date with all things related to sexual and reproductive healthcare and rights.
+By subscribing for email updates and joining our community of reproductive choice advocates you can stay up-to-date with the latest news and campaigns on reproductive healthcare and rights.